saubhik/thread-scheduler/doc/project_1_description.md

 For this, students need to implement a library function for voluntary preemption **gt_yield()**.
 Also, *students should print logs for the credit change*.

+gt\_yield function is a pluggable module, it is recommend to add an input arguement to enable/disable it.

 * Load balancing

    Implement uthread migration if a kthread is idle.
 To show the correctness, *students should print queue status after load balancing*.